 Fines may be paid in person at the Parking & Transportation Services office or by mailing in your payment using the yellow envelope provided with your citation.

-If you do not pay your fine within seven days, Parking & Transportation Services will send an invoice.
-If your payment is still not received, action will be initiated for payroll deduction.
-Subsequent vehicle registration will be withheld and permits will not be sold until all your outstanding violations have been paid.
-Faculty and staff members may pay fines with cash, check, credit card or payroll deduction in person at the Parking & Transportation Services office or online using a credit card or payroll deduction.
+If fines are not paid within seven (7) days, an invoice will be sent.
+If payment is not received, action will be initiated for payroll deduction.
+Subsequent vehicle registration will be withheld and permits will not be sold until all outstanding violations have been paid.
+Payment may be made as follows: cash, check, credit card, or payroll deduction.

 WashU Key Assistance